hadigilan/LASSO/README.md

 1) An artificial data to illustrate variable selection results and draw the solution (or regularization) path
 2) A real data to show the applicability of the LASSO in finance

+# The PwerPoint file
+There is a short review on the LASSO theory and R programming.